Update on the Microbiome

 Of all of the probiotic "buzz foods" on the market, yogurt is the one that really stands out in terms of probiotic power since certain strains of beneficial bacteria are added in after processing that destroys live cultures.
 Other fermented foods that have been pasteurized without this extra step, do not contain those same live cultures.

-During the Q&A she also shared that she doesn't personally take a probiotic supplement and many which are available over-the-counter are simply not effective.
-There is one that has actually undergone rigorous research and is classified as a 'medical food' (versus a supplement which can be purchased anywhere).
+During the Q&A, Tiffany shared that she doesn't personally take a probiotic supplement and many that are available over-the-counter are simply not effective.
+However, there is one that has undergone rigorous research and is classified as a 'medical food' versus a supplement which can be purchased anywhere.
 It's called VSL#3 and requires a prescription and supervision of a medical professional.
-I am always most interested to learn about the personal habits of researchers who specialize in a specific nutrition topic because they are so in tuned with the literature.
+I’m always interested to learn about the personal habits of researchers who specialize in a specific nutrition topic because they are so in tuned with the literature.